irvanjitsingh/irvanjit.github.io/README.md

 #### Toronto, Ontario | 05/2013 – 08/2013
 - Implemented a chart plotting user interface for patient vitals and other client-side features for the Vitalhub Chart iOS app
 - Redesigned and refactored the UI to create a dynamic and responsive View layer using Auto Layout

+### **CoreLogic Intersect** | Application Developer Co-op
+#### Toronto, Ontario | 05/2013 – 08/2013
+- Implemented server-side features and APIs for client projects using Django
+- Developed a Flask backend for an internal team metrics dashboard

+### **IBM** | Software Development and Test Engineering Co-op
+#### Ottawa, Ontario | 05/2013 – 08/2013
+- Implemented regression fixes and conducted sanity, regression and performance testing for a11y (accessibility) features

+## Volunteer Experience

+### **Gursevak** | Mobile Developer
+#### Brampton Ontario | 05/2016 – 02/2023
+- Maintained native iOS & Android apps for an educational charity, adding features, and improving UX and performance
+- Shipped updates to an active user base of 50,000+ on iOS and Android (bit.ly/unlimios, bit.ly/unlimdroid)

 ## Education